IDMNYU/DM2173-Motion-Graphics-Studio-SP17/syllabus.md

 * Submit a portfolio of work spanning the duration of class.
 * Action – do your absolute best
 * Strive for continuous improvement
-* Direct message me on slack re: contact about logistics (when, where, how many?) only
-* Talk to me in person about issues and problems.
-Do not direct message me long conversations on slack. (if your email turns into a paragraph or two that means you should be talking to me in person, not emailing me.)
 * Have desire amounting to enthusiasm (to learn, to explore)
 * Have patience, persistence, and discipline
 * Be creative